mangopdf/mangopdf.github.io/_posts/2018-09-26-stealing-chrome-cookies-without-root.md

 ![keys](/img/keys.jpg)

-Aaaand that's it.
-Chrome just _gives_ you the cookies.
+Because we asked nicely, Chrome just _gives_ us the cookies.
 This bypasses the whole Chrome Safe Storage password thing because Chrome itself decrypts the cookies.

 And we did it all without needing to become the root user, or otherwise know Elon's password.